 The hilarious thing about this clipping is that a joky label has been stuck on it comparing the photo to the ballet L’Apres-midi d’un Faune made famous by Nijinsky.
 I recognise the hand-writing too.
 Norm!
 I hope you’re reading this!
 (Norm is a partial anagram of my Dad’s name, and is how he typically comments on my blog).

 Last week when I went to the book sale in the neighbouring village, I snaffled an anthology of Nancy Mitford novels in new Penguin Mod Classics livery.
 Good I thought, I can dispose of the tatty old copies I’d inherited.

 Can I now bear to part with the book?
 Well, having documented it, actually yes – I need the shelf-space.
 It does remind me that I haven’t actually read The Pursuit of Love (although I have read Love in a Cold Climate), and having glimpsed at the first page and giggled at the first lines – I should just get on with it before disposing of this old book.
-So I’m off to do some reading – I hope this quote makes you giggle too…
+So I’m off to do some reading – I hope this quote from the beginning makes you giggle too…

 There is a photograph in existence of Aunt Sadie and her six children sitting round the tea-table at Alconleigh.
 The table is situated, as it was, is now, and ever shall be, in the hall, in front of a huge open fire of logs.
 Over the chimney-piece plainly visible in the photograph, hangs an entrenching tool, with which, in 1915, Uncle Matthew had whacked to death eight Germans one by one as they crawled out of a dug-out.
 It is still covered with blood and hairs, an object of fascination to us as children.